 Therese is a seasoned healthcare executive with more than 25 years of experience in multi-state, multi-site outpatient healthcare operations, strategic planning, acquisition and de novo development.
 Prior to joining RestorixHealth, Therese spent 20 years with U.S. HealthWorks, a Dignity Health subsidiary, where she held multiple roles including Senior Vice President of Operations, leading the firm’s largest operating division.
 During her time at U.S. HealthWorks, Therese was also responsible for the development of the firm’s merger and acquisition, de novo and strategic development programs.
 Therese also served as the senior executive responsible for strategy development between Dignity Health and U.S. HealthWorks.

-Mr. Seiler has more than 25 years of senior financial leadership experience.
-Prior to joining RestorixHealth, Seiler was the Chief Financial Officer for one of the largest ambulance companies in the U.S., guiding it through a restructuring and helping it double its size in less than five years to $160MM in revenue.
-Seiler later worked as the Chief Operating Officer and a Chief Financial Officer for a Philadelphia-based ambulance company that he successfully turned around.
+Patrick has more than 25 years of senior financial leadership experience.
+Prior to joining RestorixHealth, he was the Chief Financial Officer for one of the largest ambulance companies in the U.S., guiding it through a restructuring and helping it double its size in less than five years to $160MM in revenue.
+Patrick later worked as the Chief Operating Officer and a Chief Financial Officer for a Philadelphia-based ambulance company that he successfully turned around.
 He has a proven track record of building strong accounting and finance departments and providing financial leadership for companies in a variety of industries.
-Seiler has led the effort on several large acquisitions and guided businesses through complicated debt and equity offerings.
+Patrick has led the effort on several large acquisitions and guided businesses through complicated debt and equity offerings.

 Leigh has more than 25 years of leadership experience in the healthcare industry specializing in acute, post-acute and outpatient sales, business development strategy, building highly-functioning sales teams and controlling P&L. Prior to joining RestorixHealth, Leigh was Vice President of Sales and Marketing at Kindred Healthcare, Inc., the largest diversified provider of post-acute care services in the U.S. Noted for her leadership in wellness programs, Leigh has served on several boards and was appointed to the board of directors at Livanta, LLC in 2014.